arviz-devs/arviz/doc/source/schema/schema.md

 may require some dimensions or coordinates to be different.

 #### `log_prior`
-Pointwise log prior data.
+Pointwise evaluation of the prior distribution's log pdf/pmf at the posterior samples.
 Samples should match with `posterior` ones and its variables should match `posterior` variables, or be a subset of it.

 #### `posterior_predictive`
 Posterior predictive samples p(y|y) corresponding to the posterior predictive distribution evaluated at the `observed_data`.
 Samples should match with `posterior` ones and its variables should match `observed_data` variables.
 The `observed_data` counterpart variable may have a different name.